opencog/generate/Design-Notes.md

-These last thoughts suggest that a better, more balanced sampling of the search space is to maintain a population of extensions grown from a seed, and explore each one distinctly, thus allowing "deep alternatives" to be fully sampled, even as getting boggged down at the edges of each growth.
+These last thoughts suggest that a better, more balanced sampling of the search space is to maintain a population of extensions grown from a seed, and explore each one distinctly, thus allowing "deep alternatives" to be fully sampled, even as getting bogged down at the edges of each growth.

 ### Pruning